maniksurtani/github-emailhook/README.md

  # Clone this project.
  # Edit ``main.py`` and edit the values of ``ALLOWED_REPOS`` and ``EMAIL_FROM`` right at the start of the file.
  # Deploy to Google AppEngine for Python
- # Configure your GitHub repository to call your AppEngine app
+ # Configure your GitHub repository to call your AppEngine app (Browse to your repo and select Admin -> Service Hooks -> Post-Receive URLs)

+ That's it!